 The Best Way to Stop Employees from Clicking on Phishing Scams [Case Study]

-In a world where cyber crime is a daily threat, but concerns for it are often set aside for things like convenience or cost – how do you stay safe?
+In a world where cyber crime is a daily threat, but concerns are often set aside for things like convenience or cost – how do you stay safe?

-Luckily your IT professional has established security features like firewalls, antivirus, and other protections that keep you safe.
-However, a simple click can unravel that safety in a split-second.
+Your IT professional likely has security features like firewalls, antivirus, and other protections on your network and devices to help keep you safe.
+Yet, a simple click can unravel that safety in a split second.

-Scams also known as “phishing,” ask for permission to run on your computer and if that permission is granted no amount of firewalls or antivirus can save you.
+Scams known as “phishing” ask for permission to run on your computer, and if that permission is granted, no amount of firewalls or antivirus can save you.

-As cyber crime ups the ante, what is your game plan?
+As cyber criminals up the ante, what is your game plan?

-Bait & Phish Your Employees Through Real-Time Training
+Bait & Phish Your Employees Through Real-Time Security Awareness Training

 Education is undoubtedly your best bet against a phishing scam infecting your system, and unorthodox teaching methods might be the wake-up call your employees need.
-People are fallible, and awareness training is always helpful, but it might be time to test your training.
+People are fallible, and awareness training is always helpful, but it might be time to put your training to the test.